dewith/metaflow-template/README.md

 Metaflow template
 ================

-This repository contains code template fora Metaflow project.
+This repository contains code template for a Metaflow project.